Aeell/SSF/README.md

 # Super Slam Football

-A multiplayer football game with special abilities, built using Three.js and Cannon.js.
+A multiplayer football game with special abilities, built with Three.js and Colyseus.

 ## Features

 - Real-time multiplayer gameplay
-- Physics-based ball and player interactions
-- Dynamic camera system
-- Goal detection and scoring
-- Special abilities (coming soon)
+- Special abilities and power-ups

-## Tech Stack

-- Three.js for 3D graphics
+- 3D graphics with Three.js
-- Cannon.js for physics simulation
+- Physics-based gameplay with Cannon.js
-- Colyseus.js for multiplayer networking
+- Responsive UI with React
-- Vite for build and development
+- Performance monitoring and optimization
-- Node.js for server runtime

 ## Prerequisites

-- Node.js >= 18.0.0
+- Node.js 18.0.0 or higher
-- npm >= 9.0.0
+- npm 9.0.0 or higher
+- Modern web browser with WebGL support

 ## Installation